-Boilers and Water Heater.
-Approval conditions for the boilers and water heater listed in this application incorporate expected operational performance and the operating schemes proposed by the permit applicant at the time of installation.
-All of the proposed boilers and the water heater are low emission models.
-Emission concentrations of NO_X and CO have been limited to those levels guaranteed by the manufacturer.
+Boilers and Water Heaters.
+Approval conditions for the boilers and water heaters listed in this application incorporate expected operational performance and the operating schemes proposed by the permit applicant at the time of installation.
+All of the proposed boilers and water heaters are low emission models.
+Emission concentrations of NO_X and CO have been limited to levels representative of BACT.
 Visible emissions from the boilers are limited to 0% opacity consistent with proper operation.
 Annual emission monitoring requirements have been established to assure proper operation on an ongoing basis.

 - 10.d.
 Monitoring and Recordkeeping Requirements.
-ADP 22-3525 establishes monitoring and recordkeeping requirements sufficient to document compliance with applicable emission limits, ensure proper operation of approved equipment and provide for compliance with generally applicable requirements. - 10.e.
+ADP 22-3547 establishes monitoring and recordkeeping requirements sufficient to document compliance with applicable emission limits, ensure proper operation of approved equipment and provide for compliance with generally applicable requirements. - 10.e.
 Monitoring, Recordkeeping, and Reporting Requirements.
 Sufficient reporting and recordkeeping was established to document compliance with the established emission limits, provide for general requirements (upset reporting, annual emission inventory submission), and assist in the compliance assessment during on-site inspections.
 Records of maintenance activities and the results of periodic inspections conducted by facility personnel are required because they are valuable tools for regulatory inspectors and plant personnel.
-In addition, these records can be used to determine appropriate operating and maintenance requirements in a future permitting action. - 10.f.
+In addition, these records can be used to determine appropriate operating and maintenance requirements in a future permitting action.

+10.f.
 Reporting Requirements.
-ADP 22-3525 establishes general reporting requirements for annual air emissions, upset conditions and excess emissions.
+ADP 22-3547 establishes general reporting requirements for annual air emissions, upset conditions and excess emissions.
 Specific reporting requirements are established for fuel consumption.
 Reports are to be submitted on an annual basis.